-Wye Cattle Conservation Grazing Trainee (Volunteer Post)
+Usk To Wye Grassland Conservation Trainee (Volunteer Post)

-Full time 12 month post, Usk to Wye Living Landscape Area
+Part time 6 month post, Usk to Wye Living Landscape Area

-Gwent Wildlife Trust is seeking an individual with a strong desire to develop their skills, knowledge and interest in conservation grazing in the spectacular Wye Valley region of Monmouthshire.
+Gwent Wildlife Trust is seeking an individual with a strong desire to develop their skills, knowledge and interest in grassland conservation and management in the spectacular Wye Valley region of Monmouthshire.

-The Trust is expanding its conservation grazing programme by purchasing cattle for the first time in Spring 2016 to join its existing native breed flock of sheep.

-A trainee is required to assist with the day to day management of the livestock based at Pentwyn Farm nature reserve, Penallt.
-They will be part of the Usk to Wye Living Landscape team carrying out conservation land management on 16 nature reserves.
+A trainee is required to assist with the day to day management of the grassland nature reserves in the Usk to Wye Living Landscape area.
+They will be part of the Usk to Wye Living Landscape team carrying out conservation land management on nature reserves.
 There will also be opportunities to work on other nature reserves across Gwent.

-A training package is included in the role - leading to relevant qualifications in livestock welfare and management, and practical skills for conservation land management together with agreed travel expenses.
+A training package is included in the role - leading to relevant qualifications in practical skills for conservation land management together with agreed travel expenses.

-Training offered includes ATV use, Tractor Driving, Brushcutter use and Safe use of Veterinary Medicines (NPTC or LANTRA certificates).
+Training offered includes ATV use, Tractor Driving and Brushcutter use (NPTC or LANTRA certificates).

-This exciting opportunity would suit a recent graduate seeking further experience in conservation grazing, or a candidate from an agricultural background looking to develop their conservation skills and knowledge.
+This exciting opportunity would suit a recent graduate seeking further experience in conservation grazing and grassland management, or a candidate from an agricultural background looking to develop their conservation skills and knowledge.

 A full, clean driving license is essential for this post.

-For an informal discussion please contact Tim Green, Farm and Wildlife Development Officer 07799 075734 or 01600 740358
+For an informal discussion please contact Tim Green, Senior Farm and Wildlife Development Officer 07799 075734 or 01600 740600

 For an application form and job description please visit www.gwentwildlife.org